rachaelbabister/blush-bakes-blog/README.md

 - Lucid - to create my Data Models.
 - Photoshop 2023 - to optimise images for the website.
 - W3C Markup Validator - to check the source code of my html files for any bugs.
-- W3C CSS Validator - to check the source code of my css file for any bugs.
+- W3C CSS Validator - to check the source code of my CSS file for any bugs.

 ### Deployment

 #### Environment & Settings

 - In your IDE open your env.py file or create one in the main directory if it hasn't been created for you.
-- Having created your cloud based database, add the DATABASE_URL value and a SECRET_KEY value to the env.py file.
+- Having created your cloud-based database, add the DATABASE_URL value and a SECRET_KEY value to the env.py file.
-- Open the settings.py file iand import the env.py file and the DATABASE_URL and SECRETKEY file paths.
+- Open the settings.py file and import the env.py file and the DATABASE_URL and SECRETKEY file paths.
 - Install Django and add to requirements.txt.
 - Create your project.
 - Add the STATIC files settings.
 - Create a file called Procfile (with a capital P) in the main directory,
-- For cloud based image storage, add Cloudinary URL to env.py
+- For cloud-based image storage, add Cloudinary URL to env.py
-- Add cloudinary libraries to INSTALLED APPS.
+- Add Cloudinary libraries to INSTALLED APPS.
 - Add your IDE workspace and Heroku to ALLOWED_HOSTS.
 - Make migrations and migrate.
 - Before you add, commit & push your files to GitHub, ensure DEBUG is set to False in your settings.py file.